Royal Holloway is one of London’s leading academic institutions, welcoming British and international students from over 130 countries.

 A world-leading facility

-Thanks to the decommissioning, relocation and re-commissioning solutions put in place by IES, and the precision with which the IES team executed the project, the new nanofabrication and cleanroom at the University’s Egham campus was equipped and ready to assume its status as a world-leading facility.
+Thanks to the decommissioning, relocation and equipment re-commissioning solutions put in place by IES, and the precision with which the IES team executed the project, the new nanofabrication and cleanroom at the University’s Egham campus was equipped and ready to assume its status as a world-leading facility.
 The Electron-Beam Lithography systems based at the facility are considered among the most advanced on the planet.

 The Department of Physics’ research teams – led by Doctor Rais Shaikhaidarov and Professor Phil Meeson – could progress their studies backed by the EPSRC funding, benefitting from the new facility’s mix of new and previously-owned equipment which was installed by IES.